jesseopdenbrouw/riscv-rv32/README.md

 processor does not implement branch prediction.
 All other instructions require 1 clock cycle.
 Interrupts are direct or vectored.
-Current Coremark testbench shows a CPI of 1.53 and a throughput of 2.22 coremark/MHz.
+Current Coremark testbench shows a CPI of 1.53 and a score of 2.22 coremark/MHz.

 Software is written in C, (C++ is supported but there are some limitations) and compiled using the RISC-V GNU C/C++